Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegates offered incense to heroic martyrs before carrying out their duties.
 Photo: Trong Kien

-After the Provincial Military Command handed over the remains of 76 Vietnamese volunteer soldiers and experts who sacrificed their lives for the noble international mission in Laos, the Department of Home Affairs coordinated with the Nghi Loc District Medical Center and the Collection Team, the Provincial Military Command organized the collection of biological samples to serve the DNA identification of the 76 martyrs' remains.
+After the Provincial Military Command handed over the remains of 76 Vietnamese volunteer soldiers and experts who sacrificed their lives for the noble international mission in Laos, the Department of Home Affairs coordinated with the Nghi Loc District Medical Center and the Collection Team, the Provincial Military Command organized the collection of biological samples to determine the DNA of the 76 martyrs' remains.

 Taking biological samples to identify DNA from 76 martyrs' remains.
 Photo: Trong Kien